Ph1n-Pham/phineas/README.md

   - AI applications using new and fancy models

 **Outside tech, I am:**
-- 🤺 a Sabre Fencer at Denison University
+- 🤺 Sabre Fencer at Denison University
 - 🎥 movie addict and 🦄 anime fan
-- 🎧 listen to music
+- 🎧 listening to music

 <!-- __Check out my GitHub repository:__